Department and Faculty

 The Division of Gastroenterology and Hepatology includes seven hepatologists and two hepatology fellows with a broad range of expertise.
 Faculty support for the surgical fellow also includes radiologists, anesthesiologists and pathologists.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are recognized leaders in their field.
-You will have direct access to these individuals throughout your training program.
+Many of our faculty members have published and lectured extensively and are recognized leaders in their fields.
+You have direct access to these individuals throughout the Abdominal Transplant Surgery Fellowship.

-You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
-Your adviser also will serve as a contact point, introducing you and your family to Jacksonville and the Mayo Clinic system.
+You are assigned a faculty adviser who can provide comprehensive educational advice and personal support.
+Your adviser also serves as a contact point, introducing you and your family to Jacksonville and the Mayo Clinic system.

-During your fellowship, you will have access to these resources and support services:
+During your fellowship, you have access to these resources and support services:

 - Teaching files in radiology and pathology

-- Large collection of transplant, surgery, hepatobiliary surgery, gastroenterology, hepatology, and nutrition texts in the Division Library
+- Large collection of transplant, surgery, hepatobiliary surgery, gastroenterology, hepatology and nutrition texts in the division's library

 - Teaching slide sets for liver biopsy interpretation